-4. Catering & Alcohol Provision
+5. Alcohol Provision

-- 4.1.
-This must be relevant to the theme, visually attractive and bespoke for the Bournemouth Christmas Tree Wonderland offer. - 4.2.
-Catering or alcohol provision can be included in this section of the commercial offer however it would need to be designed primarily for the attraction although it can be open to the general public.
-Catering can occupy a maximum of 1/3 of the overall attraction. - 4.3.
-Any hot food supplied must be individual and well presented visually.
-Multi- purpose units will not be permitted.
-A list of hot food providers including menus and price lists must be submitted to the Council a minimum of 6 weeks prior to the event start for approval. - 4.4.
-Although a premise licence exists for the Lower Gardens site it has a designated location for alcohol provision.
-This is currently being varied to coincide with the location being offered in this tender.
-Should this variation not be approved it will be the Supplier's responsibility to obtain a Temporary Event Notice (TEN) within the specified time frame at a fee of £21.00. - 4.5.
-Any location with alcohol must be enclosed, and must have a minimum of 1 x SIA security on the door at each site at all times during operation.
-The Council will require badge numbers of all security at each site. - 4.6.
-The Supplier must have a refusals log to be available onsite at all times when alcohol is served and this must be shown to the relevant enforcing authority on request. - 4.7.
+- 5.1.
+Alcohol provision must be relevant to the theme, visually attractive and bespoke for the Bournemouth Christmas Tree Wonderland offer. - 5.2.
+Alcohol can be part of the overall offer with a total maximum size of 120m2. - 5.3.
+Smaller areas with individual themes and products on offer are the preferred method for alcohol provision - 5.4.
+Any bar provision must include an outdoor seating area ideally heated

+- 5.5.
+Multi-purpose bar units will not be accepted - 5.6.
+Any location with alcohol must be enclosed which can be done with picket fencing, - 5.7.
+Each location must have a minimum of 1 x SIA security on the door at each site at all times during operation. - 5.8.
+The Council will require badge numbers of all security at each site - 5.9.
+A premise licence exists for the Town Centre including a map of the areas licensed for alcohol, a copy of which can be found in Appendix I. All conditions of this licence must be adhered to by the Supplier - 5.10.
+The Supplier must have a refusals log to be available onsite at all times when alcohol is served and this must be shown to the relevant enforcing authority on request. - 5.11.
 When alcohol is being served the Supplier must operate a challenge 25 policy, details of which should be included in the event management plan and all staff must be trained in the policy.
-A training record should be kept onsite at all times and be available for inspection. - 4.8.
-All drinks must be served in polycarbonate or plastic glasses and bottles must be decanted.
+A training record should be kept onsite at all times and be available for inspection. - 5.12.
+All drinks must be served in polycarbonate or plastic glasses and bottles must be decanted. - 5.13.
 Consideration will be given to any requests for Christmas ornamental mugs to be used.
-All glasses should have the relevant weights and measures marks on them.

-- 4.9.
-A toilet provision must be supplied as part of any offer where alcohol is served. - 4.10.
-Hot food must be supplied alongside any alcohol and operated at all times whilst alcohol is being served. - 4.11.
+All glasses should have the relevant weights and measures marks on them. - 5.14.
+A toilet provision must be supplied as part of any offer where alcohol is served. - 5.15.
+Hot food must be supplied alongside any alcohol and operated at all times whilst alcohol is being served. - 5.16.
 A risk assessment covering the four licensing objectives must be submitted for approval by the Licensing team a minimum of 6 weeks prior to the event date.

-5. Entertainment & Noise Restrictions
+6. Entertainment & Noise Restrictions